 IPv6 is the newest version of the internet protocols, and should overcome the central issues of its predecessors.
 Included in these issues is the impending shortage of IPv4 addresses as well as the violation of the end-to-end principle by the strict separation of public and private IPs.
-This article gives an overview of the functions of IPv6 as well as the structure and distribution of address...IPv6: All about the new internet standard
+This article gives an overview of the functions of IPv6 as well as the structure and distribution of address...Internet Protocol Version 6 (IPv6)

 The internet – plainly put – consists of many computers connected by cables, fiber optic cables, and wireless receivers.
 They exchange data based on a common ‘language'.
 This common standard is known as the Internet Protocol (IP).
 Data is arranged in such a way that computers, which understand the common protocol, can interpret it.